e-lua/cenexal-team/README.md

 6. The model responds with the summary.
 7. The Server and Copilot send the summary to the User.

+> **💡Nota:**
+> The chat history stores conversations for up to 30 minutes, allowing users to continue chatting with the previous responses they have received.

 ## Feature 2: Chat with HTA file

 ![Chat with HTA file](./assets/ChatWithHTAFile.jpg)